Where Sea Meets Land

 Course details

 Learn the secrets to capturing the dramatic encounter between sea and land in oils.
-Convey that fleeting moment when a wave crashes on the shore, its drama, energy and movement.
+Convey that fleeting moment when a wave crashes on the shore, its drama, energy and movement in this seascape oil painting course.

 Unleash your creativity and infuse your paintings with texture, life, and depth through inspiring demonstrations and dedicated practice.